The Cissy: Plot

 To get back at Cartman for his actions, Wendy uses Cartman's private bathroom by claiming to be transgender herself, using the name "Wendyl".
 Cartman is furious at losing his private room.
 After angrily confronting Principal Victoria, Cartman takes his anger out on Wendy's boyfriend Stan by saying dating her makes him gay.
 Stan, now confused, attempts to discuss gender identity with his father, but Randy misunderstands and instead reveals to Stan that he actually is Lorde.
 He explains that he started using the women's bathroom at work out of convenience, pretending to be a woman, but eventually found the bathroom to be conducive to creating music.
 He even shows Stan how he uses home studio software to make himself sound like a woman on a song.
 This leaves Stan even more confused.
 At the Geological Survey, Randy/Lorde's boss proposes a separate bathroom to appease the other women at the office; however, Randy/Lorde says the bathroom is critical for his/her musical creations.

 E!
 News reports that Lorde is abandoning music and Spin will reveal the singer's secret.
 Cartman teases Stan about his gender confusion issues, coining the insult "cissy", based on the term "cisgender".
 Sharon comforts Randy and indirectly encourages him to continue to express himself as Lorde.
 Randy completes another, more personal song called "Push (Feel Good on a Wednesday)".
 Enjoying the music, and realizing the deep personal meaning behind it, the female geologists decide to accept Randy's alias, and Brandon Carlile (the Spin magazine reporter) deletes his exposé on Lorde.
 The school decides to get rid of the transgender bathroom and allow anyone to use the bathroom with which they are most comfortable, thus foiling Cartman's plans.
-For those who are bothered by transgender people, a new designation is made to keep them away from the normal people who do not care: cissy bathrooms.
+For those who are bothered by transgender people, a new designation is made to keep them away from the cis people who do not care: cissy bathrooms.
 Forced by Butters to use that bathroom, Stan begins to appreciate it and sings a song similar to Lorde's.